mgold95/mgold95.github.io/_posts/2016-10-31-a-tale-of-two-wainos.md

 differences in pitch location can make the difference in whether a cutter gets smacked the other way for a double, or whether results in a whiff strike three.

+Without good command of his pitches, especially the softer ones like the curveball and cutter, batters were very much able to make strong contact off Wainwright.

 When Waino places his cutter in the right spot, it should look something like this.